philipmendels/use-flexible-undo/stories/make-undoable-delta.md

-**useFlexibleUndo** is a custom hook that that keeps a **history of undoable actions** - as opposed to a history of snapshots of (a slice of) state. **How you manage your state is up to you** and independent of the undo mechanism.
+**useFlexibleUndo** is a custom hook that that keeps a history of undoable actions - as opposed to a history of snapshots of (a slice of) state.
+How you manage your state is up to you and independent of the undo mechanism.

-**makeUndoable** takes an object with an action type and undo/redo handlers.
-The undo and redo handlers take the payload (here named "amount") as single argument and use it to update the state.
+**makeUndoable** takes an object with an action type and redo/undo handlers.
+The redo and undo handlers take the payload (here named "amount") as single argument and use it to update the state.
 Here we make a single undoable function "add".
-Each time we call "add" the redo handler will be called once immediately, and an action with type "add" and a simple delta value of type number as payload will be stored in the history, so we can undo/redo later.
+Each time we call "add" the redo handler will be called once immediately, and an action with type "add" and a simple delta value of type number as payload will be stored in the history, so that we can undo/redo later.

 ```typescript
 const add = makeUndoable<number>({